 Management is responsible for the other information included in the annual report.
-The other information comprises the sections titled Who We Are, Our Partners, Leadership Message, Impact Metrics, Features, Project Case Studies, and Progress Reports, but does not include the basic financial statements and our auditor's report thereon.
+The other information comprises the sections titled Who We Are, Our Partners, Impact Metrics, Features, FY24 in Brief, Impact in Virginia, Project Case Studies, and Progress Reports, but does not include the basic financial statements and our auditor's report thereon.
 Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.